Everything you need to know for a visit to Sweden as a family!

 You will do well to remember, though, that this is the wilderness, and entering into it always comes with risk.
 Weather can always be changeable, temperatures can drop quickly, and mobile connection can disappear when you most need it.
 Always enjoy the outdoors with the right gear and sensible precautions.

 There are few places in the world quite like Sweden, matching the best of civilisation with true wilderness.
-This should put Sweden on every traveller’s must list.
+This should put a visit to Sweden on every traveller’s must list.
 While the cost may hinder budget travellers, or those with families, a bit of creativity (and a cottage with a kitchen!) should make it accessible to everyone.